TLDR

 -

-Never provide confidential information or sign-in IDs or passwords when responding to an unsolicited email, text message or a phone call.
+Never provide confidential information or sign-in IDs or passwords when responding to an unsolicited email, text message, or phone call.

 -